-Some of my objects use "owner" for person, and some use another field for "room"
+Some of my objects use "owner" for a person, and some use another field for "room"

 (My objects each have one resource field) This setup requires no special configuration, though you'll likely want to create a resource folder for people and another for rooms.
 If the field you're using for "room" is a long text field or a multi-select picklist you'll be able to associate multiple resources with the same item.